-More and more public places, churches, theatres and cinemas, have induction loop systems.
+Many public places, including churches, theatres and cinemas, have induction loops systems.
 In these particular rooms, they transmit, inductively, the sound of the presenter or show.
 At home, radio or television can be connected to an induction loop system.
 Sound quality through induction loop is often better because noises from the environment are not transmitted.

 - Switch your instrument to the telecoil programme. - Choose a good spot.
 Reception is not clear in all locations; it depends on the position of the induction loop.
-Watch for signs or try a different seat yourself. - If needed, adjust the volume up or down. - After the service or show, switch your instrument back to the microphone programme.
+Watch for signs or try a different seat yourself. - After the service or show, switch your instrument back to the microphone programme.
 You will now hear through the microphone again. - If the sound of your hearing instrument in the telecoil programme is very soft all the time, ask your hearing care practitioner to make an adjustment. - Your hearing care practitioner will gladly provide you with advice regarding an induction loop system at home.
-Ask for it.
+Please ask for it.